Editorial style guide

 If you're talking about a particular person, it's fine to use pronouns that match their gender.
 For example, 'Laura submitted her dissertation on 13 March'.

 Use page headings, subheadings and news story headlines to succinctly summarise the content that follows.
+Headings help users scan the content and complete their task quicker.

 See our formatting guide for how to create headings in the publishing platform.